 3. The Air - The One, Tsim Sha Tsui 22.2998° N, 114.1726° E

-If you watch TVB you may recognise this place in many of their dramas.
-Situtated half way inside The One mall, so happy to discover this place when the bf mentioned you can see sunset here!
+If you watch TVB, you may recognise this place in many of their dramas.
+Situated half way inside well known The One mall, you can sit here for as long as you want to watch sunset or spend time with someone special.

 View this post on Instagram

 It's impossible to watch a sunset and not dream 🌠 ::: AD| if you’ve been eyeing off bracelets by @danielwellington, now there is 50% off when purchasing any watch!
 Use my cod HeidiL for an extra 15% off on danielwellington.com or in DW UK stores.
 Available until 2nd September & free shipping! #danielwellington

 Location: Via MTR, get off at TST Exit B1 for The One, take the lift to level 16 inside the mall, as soon as you leave the lift you will step out into this view!